coryschw/Roll-Template/README.md

 - Generate Button: This will generate the macro and create a Pop- Up window to all you to manually edit any parts of the Macro.
 A button is included to allow single click to copy to clipboard for pasting into Roll20.

 - Use selected token: This checkbox will add a "selected|" to all references to the character sheet.
 This is useful if you are making a macro to be used on multiple tokens and character sheets.

+- Character Sheets: This drop down menu will allow you to select between the different 5th Edition Character Sheets currently supported by Roll20.
+Depending on which character sheet you would like to use, you can change the program to use the references of the corrisponding sheet.
+Currently supported are: D&D 5e Community Sheet (default), D&D 5e Shaped Sheet, D&D OGL Sheet by Roll20.

 #####Header